Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 \subsection{Weighted and \textalt{$q$}{q}-conformal graphs}

-\begin{definition} Suppose $G$ is a graph, and $1 \leq q \leq \infty$. \begin{enumerate} \item For $1 < q \leq \infty $, a \emph{$q$-conformal structure} on~$G$ is a positive \emph{$q$-length}~$\alpha(e)$ on each edge~$e$, giving a length metric $|dx|$ in which~$e$ has length $\alpha(e)$.
-For $q=\infty$, this is also called a \emph{length graph}. \item For $q=1$, a \emph{$1$-conformal structure} on~$G$ is a positive weight $w(e)$ on each edge~$e$.
+\begin{definition} Suppose $G$ is a graph, and $1 \leq q \leq \infty$. \begin{enumerate} \item For $1 < q \leq \infty $, a \emph{$q$-conformal structure} on $G$ is a positive \emph{$q$-length} $\alpha(e)$ on each edge~$e$, giving a length metric $|dx|$ in which~$e$ has length $\alpha(e)$.
+For $q=\infty$, this is also called a \emph{length graph}. \item For $q=1$, a \emph{$1$-conformal structure} on $G$ is a positive weight $w(e)$ on each edge~$e$.
 These weights do not determine a length structure.
-(In cases where we take derivatives for maps from a $1$-conformal graph, the length structure is arbitrary.)
-A $1$-conformal graph is also called a \emph{weighted graph}. \end{enumerate} We will write $G^q$ for a graph together with a $q$-conformal structure on it. \end{definition}
+(For instance, in cases where we take derivatives for maps from a $1$-conformal graph, the length structure is arbitrary.)
+A $1$-conformal graph is also called a \emph{weighted graph}. \end{enumerate} We will write $G^q$ for a graph together with a choice of $q$-conformal structure on it, and denote its underlying graph by $G$. \end{definition}

 \begin{remark} Although $q$-conformal structures for $q \in (1,\infty]$ are all formally the same data, we distinguish the value of~$q$ for two reasons.
 First, it helps us keep track of which energies $E^p_q$ to consider.
-Secondly, from another point of view a $q$-conformal structure is naturally thought of as an equivalence class of pairs $(\ell,w)$ of a length structure~$\ell$ and weights~$w$ under a rescaling depending on~$q$ \cite[Def.\ A.17]{Thurston19:Elastic}, and from that point of view there are two natural length-like structures in the picture. \end{remark}
+Secondly, from another point of view a $q$-conformal structure is naturally thought of as an equivalence class of pairs $(\ell,w)$ of a length structure~$\ell$ and weights~$w$ under a rescaling depending on~$q$ \cite[Def.\ A.17]{Thurston19:Elastic}, and from that point of view there are two natural length-like structures in the picture.

 The distinctions between $q$-conformal graphs as $q$ varies arise from how various related analytical quantities are defined and scale under changes of weights.
-Imagine each edge as ``thickened'' with an extra $(q-1)$-dimensional space, to obtain a metric planar ``rectangle'' equipped with $q$-dimensional Hausdorff measure $\mathcal{H}^q$.
-Scaling the length of an edge by a factor $\lambda$ changes the total $\mathcal{H}^q$-measure by the factor $\lambda^q$ and therefore scales in the imaginary direction ``orthogonal'' to the edge by the factor $\lambda^{q-1}$.
+Imagine each edge as ``thickened'' with an extra $(q-1)$-dimensional space, to obtain a ``rectangle'' equipped with $q$-dimensional Hausdorff measure $\mathcal{H}^q$.
+Scaling the length of an edge by a factor $\lambda$ changes the total $\mathcal{H}^q$-measure by the factor $\lambda^q$ and therefore scales in the imaginary direction ``orthogonal'' to the edge by the factor $\lambda^{q-1}$. \end{remark}